silverware13/photo-game-project/README.md

 # Photo Game Project

 This application allows users to play a game where they view photos and select the correct option for each photo in an attempt to get a high score.
-Privileged users can also create new categories, submit new photos, update photos, or delete photos.
+Admins can also create new categories, submit new photos, update photos, or delete photos.

 This is a hobby project that uses the following technologies:

 - React + TypeScript + Redux for the UI
 - Node + TypeScript + Express for the REST API
 - Node + Apollo for the Graph API